 5 questions for Brewers starter Wily Peralta

-As the Milwaukee Brewers make a playoff push for the third time in seven seasons, OnMilwaukee.com is catching up with a variety of players in the run up to October with this occasional series called "5 questions for ..."
-Sometimes we'll talk baseball, sometimes we won't, but regardless you'll get a different insight into some of your favorite players.
+OnMilwaukee.com is catching up with Milwaukee Brewers players in this occasional series called "5 questions for ..."
+Sometimes we'll talk baseball, sometimes we won't, but regardless you'll get new insight into some of your favorite players.

 Starting pitcher Wily Peralta began the year as the Milwaukee Brewers fourth starter, but as the year has progressed he has entered the conversation as the team's "ace," especially after he won his National League-leading 15th game on Aug.
 17 against the Los Angeles Dodgers.